Assists In Ice Hockey Explained: Types & Examples

 Some Memorable Assists In Ice Hockey

-Here are five of the most memorable assist from NHL players such as Conner McDavid, MacKinnon and others.
+Here are five of the most memorable assists from NHL players such as Conner McDavid, MacKinnon, and others.

 Conner McDavid Assist To Ryan McLeod